Enhanced Measurement in Google Analytics 4

 How to Enable Enhanced Measurement

-To configure Enhanced Measurement for your Google Analytics 4 property, navigate to ‘Admin’, and then select ‘Data Streams’.
+To configure Enhanced Measurement for your Google Analytics 4 property, navigate to ‘Admin’, and then select ‘Data Streams’ under ‘Data Collection and Modification’.

-Then choose your web data stream.
+Then open your web data stream.
 If you have multiple streams, then you will need to adjust each stream separately.
-Once you’ve opened your data stream, look for ‘Enhanced Measurement’.
+Once you’ve opened your data stream, look for ‘Enhanced Measurement’:

 When you create a new data stream, all of the Enhanced Measurement options will be enabled by default, so you’re likely to see that all of the automatic events are enabled.
 From here, you can enable or disable any of the events you do (or don’t) want to collect.